Articles

 Stripe Connect is a payments platform designed for marketplaces, gig economy apps, and other multi-sided businesses that need to accept payments and route funds to third parties.
 Instead of building payout, compliance, and onboarding infrastructure in-house, engineering teams integrate Stripe Connect to automate payment collection, split payments, seller onboarding, and disbursements to creators, drivers, or service providers.

 Pricing combines Stripe’s standard payment processing fees with additional Connect-specific charges that vary by account type and features used, such as per-payout fees, instant payout fees, FX conversion, and local payment method costs.
-For high-volume operations disbursing thousands of monthly payouts to drivers, creators, or gig workers, these incremental fees can add up quickly, driving many companies to evaluate other options.
+For high-volume operations disbursing thousands of monthly payouts to drivers, creators, or gig workers, these incremental fees can add up quickly, driving many companies to look at other options.

 Why Consider Stripe Connect Alternatives?